Wade Materials

 Environmental

-Seaweed soaks up to five times more carbon dioxide than land-based plants and stabilizes local pH levels through the absorption, sequestration, and transformation of dissolved carbon dioxide into organic carbon, which helps prevent ocean acidification.
-It’s also one of the fastest growing plants in the world.
+Seaweed soaks up to five times more carbon dioxide than land-based plants.
 With the advancements we’re making in next-generation seaweed cultivation technology, our network of farms will sequester nearly 20 million metric tons of carbon dioxide from the ocean every year by 2035.
 That’s a quarter of Quebec’s annual greenhouse gas emissions converted into sustainable, high-quality products that will not only boost our economy, but will also help people live healthier, happier lives.

 On top of that, it’s a zero-input plant.
 It requires no fresh water, no fertilizer, no feed, and no land to grow, which, in our rapidly evolving world, are vital resources that should be saved for other purposes.
 In the era of climate change — as water, food, and land prices continue to rise — seaweed is rapidly becoming the most affordable and sustainable biomass on the planet.